Final report for EDS24-059

 Education

-The creation of the Farm-Based Education Handbook is a collaborative process designed to make a final product that is relevant and useful to producers and educators across Texas.
-Our collaboration methods include the use of a Topic Team to develop content and a Field Day event to promote the handbook and gather feedback on the first draft of the project.
+The creation of the Farm-Based Education Handbook was a collaborative process designed to make a final product that is relevant and useful to producers and educators across Texas.
+Our collaboration methods included the use of a Topic Team to develop content and a Field Day event to promote the handbook and gather feedback on the first draft of the project.
 The contents of the handbook emphasize community building, engaging curriculum, and sustainable business strategies.
-The project encourages collaboration between educators, farmers, and communities, highlighting the importance of Farm-Based Education in creating a sustainable food system future.
+The project encouraged collaboration between educators, farmers, and communities, highlighting the importance of Farm-Based Education in creating a viable future for farmers.

 Educational & Outreach Activities

 The outreach for the Texas Farm-Based Education Handbook began by asking producers about their interest and assembling producers interested in being part of a Topic Team.
 Topic Teams are a group of subject matter experts who work with TCLF to build educational materials and programming.
 We began using Topic Teams in the development of our successful collaborative training site, TXFED.org (a USDA Agricultural Marketing Service project), and have continued to refine and improve that process over the past two years.
 Typically, assembling a Topic Team involves TCLF staff reaching out to professional contacts, including producers, who have experience around a particular subject.
-We have assembled a team of 4 Topic Team members, two of whom are experienced in farm-based education, and two of whom are producers hoping to introduce educational programming on their farms.
-We’ve included producers with little to no experience hosting farm-based education programs, as we’ve found it is useful to have the target audience’s perspective while developing educational courses and materials.
-Half of our Topic Team members will identify as BIPOC to promote diverse perspectives in the creation of the handbook content.
+We assembled a team of 4 Topic Team members, two with experience in farm-based education, and two producers hoping to introduce educational programming on their farms.
+We included producers with little to no experience hosting farm-based education programs as we’ve found it is useful to have the target audience’s perspective while developing educational courses and materials.

-The Topic Team will meet at least five times virtually throughout the development process: 1) orientation, 2) defining learning objectives, 3) reviewing the outline, 4) pre-certification, and 5) final certification.
-In between, TCLF staff do behind-the-scenes work of building out handbook content including lesson plans, worksheets, and recipes.
-The Topic Team will also do some asynchronous work to develop the content of the handbook.
-The Co-PI manages the Topic Team and structures the content with feedback from producers.
+The Topic Team met five times virtually throughout the development process: 1) orientation, 2) defining learning objectives, 3) reviewing the outline, 4) pre-certification, and 5) final certification.
+In between, TCLF staff did behind-the-scenes work of building out handbook content including lesson plans, worksheets, and recipes.
+The Topic Team also completed asynchronous work to develop the content of the handbook.
+The Co-PI managed the Topic Team and structured the content with feedback from producers.

-Our Farm-Based Education Field Day was an opportunity to test handbook contents with small and mid-sized Central Texas producers who are interested in implementing farm-based educational programming.
+Our Farm-Based Education Field Day was an opportunity to test handbook contents with small and mid-sized Central Texas producers interested in implementing farm-based educational programming.
 We began promoting the event two months prior, with the Co-PI creating promotional materials and a free registration page.
 We also developed a “promo kit” with sample newsletter and social media language and graphics for the field day.
-Then, we worked with our existing grant partners and allied organizations to share the event with their networks, specifically targeting groups working with historically underserved audiences.
+Then, we worked with our existing grant partners and allied organizations to share the event with their networks.
 Overall, we have a strong network of Texas farmers and farm support organizations who regularly cross-promote programming.

 Hope Full Farms, an Austin-area farm in the early stages of establishing its youth programming, hosted our field day.
 We hosted around 25 farmers and educators at the event, which is typical for on-farm events in the area.
 The event entailed group discussions, peer-to-peer learning, a farm tour, a cooking demonstration, and icebreaker games.
 It was an opportunity to learn by doing - attendees learned student engagement strategies by participating in activities that they could facilitate with youth on their own farms.

-While the handbook will target Texas producers, it will have applicability in other states and regions - particularly the activities and curriculum, as well as the assessment tool.
-Legal considerations, weather, cultural context, and state learning standards will vary from state to state, but the handbook’s contents will be highly adaptable to different regions and states.
-The handbook will be freely and publicly available online to anyone who wants to explore and consider farm-based education in Texas or beyond.
+While the handbook targets Texas producers, it will have applicability in other states and regions - particularly the activities and curriculum, as well as the assessment tool.
+Legal considerations, weather, geographic context, and state learning standards will vary from state to state, but the handbook’s contents will be highly adaptable to different regions and states.
+The handbook is publicly available online at a low cost of $30 to anyone who wants to explore and consider farm-based education in Texas or beyond.

 Learning Outcomes